Exam venue location information will be provided to candidates via email approximately 2 weeks prior to the scheduled exam date.

 CPA Canada has strict exam rules.
 You must review the exam rules and regulations before each exam as this information is updated regularly.
 Exam information can be found here.

 You can apply for a one-time accommodation or an ongoing accommodation depending on your situation.
 Review the information regarding the exam accommodation process, including the forms required for submission.

-You can submit an accommodation request through My CPA portal.
+You can submit an accommodation request through the My CPA portal.
 If you request an exam accommodation you will need to submit the appropriate supporting documentation completed by the appropriate professional(s) and returned at least 10 weeks before the scheduled exam date.
 We encourage you to provide any additional documentation, such as a psychoeducational assessment, that will assist with supporting the request.

-If you require these accommodations for an exam, please submit an accommodation request to ensure the on-site exam staff are informed of your requirements.
+For this type of accommodation, please submit an accommodation request to ensure the on-site exam staff are informed of your requirements.